Training Modules for Enhancing Biomedical Research Workforce Training (R25)

 This program is intended to enable and encourage the scientific community to create and disseminate training modules that will effectively contribute to the advancement of the biomedical research workforce.
 NIGMS intends to fund training modules in distinct subject areas that are currently relevant to biomedical scientists.
 The subject topics are described through “Notices of Special Interest (NOSI)” found in the “Related Notices” section of the notice of funding opportunity PAR-24-040.

-The NOSI NOT-GM-24-007 describes the five topic areas for the 2024 receipt date.
+The NOSI NOT-GM-24-039 describes the five topic areas for the 2025 receipt date.
 Applicants must focus on one of the topics below and may address only one topic per application.

-2. Addressing Structural Barriers and Discrimination: The scientific community has an increasing appreciation for the need to address the impacts of structural barriers and discrimination across career stages in the biomedical research enterprise.
-Applications are encouraged for the development and implementation of modules focused on addressing structural barriers and discrimination to reduce disparities in recruitment, retention, and success of trainees and other researchers, and to promote access, inclusion, equity, and accessibility in the biomedical research environment.
+3. Addressing Equity in the Biomedical Research Enterprise: The scientific community has an increasing appreciation for the need to address equity across career stages in the biomedical research enterprise.
+Applications are encouraged to develop and implement modules focused on addressing disparities in recruitment, retention, and success of trainees and other researchers, and how to identify and eliminate barriers to participation to promote access, inclusion, equity, and accessibility in the biomedical research environment.
 Modules should focus on how to create research training environments optimized for productive learning and research - free from harassment, intimidation, and discrimination - where all participants feel safe and are treated in a respectful and supportive manner.
-Applications must specify the skills and knowledge that will be gained by the participants and how the module will help the participants address the structures and ways of thinking that are barriers to success.
+Applications must specify the skills and knowledge that will be gained by the participants and how the module will help the participants address the practices and ways of thinking that contribute to broad participation in the biomedical enterprise.

-4. Strengthening Rigor, Reproducibility, and Transparency of Biomedical Research Techniques: Principles of rigorous biomedical research are cross-cutting concepts, processes, and practices that promote rigorous, transparent, and robust scientific experiments.
+5. Strengthening Rigor, Reproducibility, and Transparency of Biomedical Research Techniques: Principles of rigorous biomedical research are cross-cutting concepts, processes, and practices that promote rigorous, transparent, and robust scientific experiments.
 These principles apply across a wide variety of scientific disciplines, techniques, and approaches.
 NIH defines scientific rigor as “the strict application of the scientific method to ensure robust and unbiased experimental design, methodology, analysis, interpretation and reporting of results".
 The proposed module should develop content that promotes rigorous, reproducible, and transparent execution of biomedical research techniques relevant to the NIGMS mission.
-For example, various forms of microscopy, mass spectrometry, immunodetection, genetic sequencing, cell culture, computational methods or tools, high throughput techniques, behavioral testing of non-human research organisms.
-Approaches to proper controls, sample size, statistical analyses, transparent reporting, among others, associated with each method should be discussed.
+Approaches to proper controls, sample size, statistical analyses, transparent reporting, and evaluation of the effects of biological variables such as sex and age, among others, associated with each method should be discussed.

-5. Enhancing Program Evaluation Capacity: NIGMS encourages applications on the development of evaluation capacity at organizations with biomedical research training programs.
+6. Enhancing Program Evaluation Capacity: NIGMS encourages applications for modules to enhance the development of evaluation capacity at organizations with biomedical research training programs.
 The proposed modules should inform program directors and administrators about effective and practical approaches to evaluate biomedical research training programs.
 The modules are expected to be developed with input from a range of experts (for example, social scientists, statisticians, education professionals).

 Modules can take many different formats and approaches.
 In general, NIGMS will support modules that: